ejh243/CETYGO/README.md

 # CETYGO (CEll TYpe deconvolution GOodness)

+The majority of epigenetic epidemiology studies to date have generated genome-wide profiles from bulk tissues (e.g. whole blood) however these are vulnerable to confounding from variation in cellular composition.
+Proxies for cellular composition can be mathematically derived from the bulk tissue profiles using a deconvolution algorithm however, there is no method to assess the validity of these estimates for a dataset where the true cellular proportions are unknown.
 We have developed an accuracy metric that quantifies the **CEll TYpe deconvolution GOodness (CETYGO)** score of a set of cellular heterogeneity variables derived from a genome-wide DNA methylation profile for an individual sample.
+The CETYGO score captures the deviation between a sample’s DNAm profile and its expected profile given the estimated cellular proportions and cell type reference profiles

-This R package provides users with functions to estimate these values, by building on the existing functionality available through the Biocpkg("minfi") package.
-While theorhetically the CETYGO score can be used in conjunction with any reference based deconvolution method, this package only contains code to calculate it in combination with Houseman's algorithm.
-By integrating our extension on top of the popular minfi package, means users can take advantage of the range of reference panels already formated for use, and add the calculation of the CETYGO score into their workflow with minimal changes to their existing scripts.
+This repository contains an R package with functions to estimate CETYGO.
+It builds on the existing functionality available through the minfi package, meaning it is straightforward to incorporate into existing pipelines and users can take advantage of the range of reference panels compatible with that methodology.

 ## Citation